abdullahkavakli/abdullahkavakli.github.io/index.md

 - #### [`Sudoku Game Solver`](https://github.com/abdullahkavakli/Sudoku-Game-Solver)
     - Developed a UI(by Pygame) to play the game of Sudoku, implemented a solver feature that uses the backtracking algorithm to find a solution to any solvable game.
     - With solver feature, matrixes tht is unsolved is solved by the code.
-    - For solver feature, backtracking algorithm is used.